Internet Shutdowns Blog

 The Conditions are as follows:

-1. Connection will be only through static IP and that the subscriber concerned shall not accept any other connection other than allowed for the time being [TSP/ISP shall be held responsible for non-compliance of this condition];
+- The connection will be only through static IP and the subscriber concerned shall not accept any other connection other than allowed for the time being [TSP/ISP shall be held responsible for non-compliance with this condition];

-3. Media Access Control Address (MAC) binding at the system level or router shall be ensured with the help of ISP/TSP concerned;
+- Media Access Control Address (MAC) binding at the system level or router shall be ensured with the help of the ISP/TSP concerned;

-4. Blocking of social media websites and VPNS at the local level will be ensured by the subscriber concerned;
+- Blocking of social media websites and VPNs at the local level will be ensured by the subscriber concerned;

-5. Shall have to ensure removal of any existing VPN software from the system and not to install any new software/VPN App by the subscriber concerned;
+- Shall have to ensure the removal of any existing VPN software from the system and not install any new software/VPN App by the subscriber concerned;

-6. Enforcing Physical Monitoring by subscriber concerned/the concerned authority/officials of checking violation of the terms and conditions specified;
+- Enforcing Physical Monitoring by the subscriber concerned/the concerned authority/officials of checking violations of the terms and conditions specified;

-7. Changing of log in ID and Password for respective system on daily basis; and
+- Changing of login ID and Password for respective system on a daily basis; and

-9. Further, in the event of any violation, subscriber concerned will be liable to be punished as per provisions of relevant laws of the land in force and that I also agree to be fixed personally responsible for any leakage/ activities done by any Secondary user of internet, in case Wi-Fi Hotspot had been activated without approval of Home Department from my system/router.
+- Further, in the event of any violation, the subscriber concerned will be liable to be punished as per provisions of relevant laws of the land in force, and I also agree to be fixed personally responsible for any leakage/ activities done by any Secondary user of the internet, in case Wi-Fi Hotspot had been activated without the approval of Home Department from my system/router.

-10. ISP shall ensure to obtain undertaking to the extent as explained above before giving any internet connection in the prescribed format without fail.
+- ISP shall ensure to obtain an undertaking to the extent as explained above before giving any internet connection in the prescribed format without fail.

 Second MAC binding at the system level could ensure that only recognized devices would be able to access the internet.
 The obligation here is placed on TSPs/ISPs to ensure compliance.
 This would mean that these service providers would have to keep a list of all permissible devices per router.

-The order also details that the subscriber should ensure that social media websites are blocked, along with VPN’s.
-Further, subscribers will have to ensure the removal of any existing VPN software from the system and not to install any new software/ VPN App.
-This measure is not only hard to implement, but also overly restrictive.
-It places unreasonable burdens on consumers, and especially in the case of people who depend on social media for their livelihood, puts them in a situation where doing their job will land them in trouble.
+The order also details that the subscriber should ensure that social media websites are blocked, along with VPNs.
+Further, subscribers will have to ensure the removal of any existing VPN software from the system and not install any new software/ VPN App.
+This measure is not only hard to implement but also overly restrictive.
+It places unreasonable burdens on consumers, especially in the case of people who depend on social media for their livelihood, putting them in a situation where doing their job will land them in trouble.
 Apart from this, the order also states that users will have to change their login and passwords daily.
 This is overly prescriptive, and an inconvenience to consumers.

 The requirement of physical monitoring by authorities is equally improbable to implement.
 The presence of a condition like this points to the fact that there are numerically insignificant broadband connections which would fall under the ambit of the order.
 If not, it would be impossible for physical monitoring to take place.

 The order suffers from many shortcomings.
-It is essentially granting relief to only 4% of the population which can afford to use broadband connections.
+It is essentially granting relief to only 4% of the population that can afford to use broadband connections.
 The multiple conditions mentioned in the order are not easy to understand for the common public.
 Additionally, they are heavy on the user and telecom service providers.
 The order provides very minimal relief to a minuscule part of the population.
-We would like to urge the State Government to revisit the order, lift the shutdown and ensure that internet is available to all the citizens of the state in a fair and transparent manner.
+We would like to urge the State Government to revisit the order, lift the shutdown, and ensure that the internet is available to all the citizens of the state fairly and transparently.

 The State also partially lifted the mobile internet ban on 1st September, but only for a very small segment of the population.
 This was limited to only whitelisting certain mobile numbers including only Governmental Officers and Members of Parliament.
 This is an exceedingly small number, which provides no relief to the general populace that has been suffering since May.
 The onus is now on the Government to roll out this whitelisting scheme in a broader fashion, to enable access to the internet, and to eventually end the prolonged internet shutdown.
 This was finally actualized by the State Government on 23rd September, 2023, when the internet shutdown was finally totally lifted in the State.